Burswood

 Burswood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Burswood's estimated population is around 3,293.
-This reflects an increase of 514 people since the 2021 Census, which reported a population of 2,779.
-The change is inferred from AreaSearch's estimate of the resident population at 3,182 following examination of ABS's latest ERP data release in June 2024, along with an additional 133 validated new addresses since the Census date.
-This level of population results in a density ratio of 965 persons per square kilometer.
-Burswood's 18.5% growth since the 2021 census exceeded both national average (9.7%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Burswood had an estimated population of 3293 as of Feb 2026.
+This reflects a growth of 514 people since the 2021 Census, which reported a population of 2779.
+The change is inferred from AreaSearch's estimate of 3182 residents following examination of ABS ERP data release in June 2024 and an additional 133 validated new addresses since the Census date.
+This level of population equates to a density ratio of 965 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Burswood's 18.5% growth since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for Australian statistical areas, with Burswood expected to increase by 713 persons to 2041, reflecting a total increase of 20.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median increase for Australian statistical areas.
+By 2041, the suburb of Burswood is expected to increase by 698 persons, reflecting a total increase of 19.7% over the 17 years.

 Frequently Asked Questions - Population